adaloveless/TriTree/README.md

 # TriTree
-A 3 legged tree, for when binaries trees just aren't enough.
+A 3 legged tree, for when binary trees just aren't enough.

 Look for main() in UT_Tree.cpp